Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdk-debuggability.md

 ## Device family is not appropriate

 We are using a [third party libray](https://github.com/faisalman/ua-parser-js) library to parse the info for all Browser SDKs, except for @amplitude/analytics-browser@^2.0.
 For other SDKs, we rely on server device mapping.
-We refer to [this resource](http://storage.googleapis.com/play_public/supported_devices.html), (https://en.wikipedia.org/wiki/List_of_Android_smartphones) for Android, and [this resource]((https://en.wikipedia.org/wiki/Comparison_of_tablet_computers)) for iOS.
+We refer to [this resource](http://storage.googleapis.com/play_public/supported_devices.html), [this resource](https://en.wikipedia.org/wiki/List_of_Android_smartphones) for Android, and [this resource](https://en.wikipedia.org/wiki/Comparison_of_tablet_computers) for iOS.
 If you find an inappropriate device family that doesn't exist in any of these files, please submit a ticket here.
 Please note that updates to device mapping on our side will only affect incoming events.

 ## user properties through identify call showing up late